 The academic advisor serves as the person responsible for approving changes in a student’s contractual plan, for authorizing course registration, and for supervising the formation of required faculty committees, such as for the thesis or for the comprehensive exam.

-For questions regarding the Communication Studies M. A. degree program, contact the program coordinator, Dr. Carol Bishop Mills.
+For questions regarding the Communication Studies M. A. degree program, contact the program coordinator, or the department chair, Dr. Beth S. Bennett.
 Distance learning students specializing in Organizational Leadership should contact Dr. Nikita Harris, who coordinates the on-line emphasis for BamaByDistance.